amichuda/Experimetrics-BITSS-Workshop/README.md

 # Experimetrics BITSS Workshop

-## THIS IS MY NEW README, ITS BETTER THAN YOURS
+## THIS IS MY TRIAL README, I WANT TO LEARN HOW TO BRANCH

 Resources for the workshop on dynamic documents at Universidad del Rosario